BackwardsUser/http-proxy/readme.md

 6. Create any necessary files in the `development` directory
 7. Start the proxy with: `npm start`
 8. Make your connection

+### ESLint
+If you want to use ESLint in your development scripts, remove the .eslintignore file.

 ## Usage